MeDUET: Disentangled Unified Pretraining for 3D Medical Image Synthesis and Analysis: Experiments

-In addition, we visualize the t-SNE of factor codes learned by MeDUET and its variant w/o Demix.
-As shown in Fig.~\ref{Identifiable}, the content vectors learned by MeDUET exhibit an entangled and interspersed distribution across domain labels, with a lower silhouette score than the variant w/o Demix., verifying its ability to extract domain-invariant knowledge.
-In contrast, the style representations display better domain alignment, with clear and distinct boundaries and a higher silhouette score, indicating their capability to capture domain-specific information.
-These results further justify the rationale behind our demixing module, which facilitates more disentangled and identifiable factor learning.
+We visualize the t-SNE of factor codes in Fig.~\ref{Factor_t-sne}, where the content vectors of MeDUET are more intermixed across domain labels and yield a lower silhouette score, indicating stronger domain invariance.
+In contrast, the style vectors show clearer domain separation, suggesting that they capture domain-specific information more effectively.
+These qualitative results further justify the rationale behind our devised module in promoting better factor separation.